- Is it possible to take MATH 1A and 16B (or the equivalent) to complete the calculus requirement for the major?

 Applying to the Major

 YES.
 Students who do not meet the admission criteria for the major will be given the opportunity to appeal the decision.
 Instructions for the appeal process will be sent via email in the event of a denial.
-Appeals must be received by the requested deadline, address extenuating circumstances, and steps towards future success in the major.
+Appeals must be received by the requested deadline, address extenuating circumstances, and explain steps towards future success in the major.
 Appeals are reviewed by a faculty committee and decisions are final.

 YES.
 The Department accepts applications during the first four weeks of fall, spring, and summer terms.
 The deadlines will be posted on the departmental website, and application forms and instructions can be found at prospective students.